 - Check how well the plug fits into the outlet.
 If the plug is loose in the outlet, it may not make a good connection and can cause arcing or overheating of the plug.
 If the plug is very hot or there is soot around the outlet, unplug the unit and have an electrician check the outlet.

 Most issues are electrical, and not an issue with the air conditioner.
-If you have checked the outlet and the unit is on a dedicated circuit, please contact Haier at 1-877-337-3639 or visit http://www.haieramerica.com/service/repair-request to arrange service.
+If you have checked the outlet and the unit is on a dedicated circuit, please contact service.
+To schedule a repair appointment for Haier branded appliances in the U.S., visit https://www.haierappliances.com/support/schedule-service or contact Haier Appliances at 1-877-337-3639.